A Lightweight, High-Extension, Planar 3-Degree-of-Freedom Manipulator Using Pinched Bistable Tapes: Conclusion and Future Work

 We present the novel concept and design of a reconfigurable manipulator using pinched bistable tapes to allow for a lightweight, compact robot arm capable of high extension.
 We describe the bending stiffness and manipulator kinematics in addition to demonstrating use of the manipulator.

 A number of directions exist for future work.
-Our long-term goal is to build upon the presented manipulator and incorporate it with a UAV for more capable aerial manipulation.
+Our long-term goal is to build upon the presented manipulator and incorporate it with a aerial robot for more capable aerial manipulation.
+Mounting the manipulator onto an aerial robot will offer additional degrees of freedom and broaden the feasible workspace.
 One concrete improvement to reduce weight is to refine the design of the housing to more compactly spool the bistable tape around the motorized reels.
 A gripper on the end of the arm would allow for grasping and object manipulation, and sensors such as cameras would allow the device to be used for inspection.
-Mounting the manipulator onto a UAV will also offer additional degrees of freedom and broaden the feasible workspace.
+We will further investigate possible failure modes for the arm and determine how the arm's structure and configuration affects its maximum payload.

 We also plan to further characterize and investigate dynamic control of the manipulator.
-In general, this bistable tape manipulator with its low weight, compliance, and dexterity can be thought of as intermediate between passive, cable-suspended loads and complex, traditional rigid robot arms; the bistable tape manipulator is capable of acting in ways similar to both.
+In general, this bistable tape manipulator with its low cost, low weight, compliance, and dexterity can be thought of as intermediate between passive, cable-suspended loads and complex, traditional rigid robot arms; the bistable tape manipulator is capable of acting in ways similar to both.
 For example, it may be possible to use the manipulator to swing loads akin to a tether.
 Investigation of the dynamics and stiffness control could thus enable a broader array of aerial manipulation tasks.